TheochemUI/eOn/docs/source/user_guide/serve_mode.md

 The dispatch logic when serving from config:

 1. If `endpoints` is set, each endpoint is served in its own thread.
-2. If `gateway_port > 0`, a single gateway port is opened backed by a pool of `replicas` potential instances.
+2. If `gateway_port > 0`, a single pool port is opened backed by a pool of `replicas` potential instances.
 3. Otherwise, `replicas` independent servers are started on sequential ports beginning at `port`.

 ### Examples

-Gateway with a Metatomic model:
+`--gateway` with a Metatomic model:

 ```{code-block} ini
 [Potential]